katzenpost/napkin-math/README.md

 ### poisson mix latency

+Sampling from poisson distributions happens for these various symbols mentioned in the Loopix paper:

 | Symbol | Description |
 | :---   | ---:        |
 | LambdaP / λP | client payload traffic rate |